andrewrk/node-yawl/README.md

 ## Roadmap to 1.0.0

- * sendStream: send as unfragmented if length is present
  * when client tries to send message if there is a stream ongoing, it queues the data instead of erroring